trinsic-id/jpcs-spec/spec.md

 # Introduction

-Object normalization can be defined as converting a nested data layer object into a new object with one layer of key/value pairs.
+Object canonicalization can be defined as converting a nested data layer object into a new object with one layer of key/value pairs.
-We call the result normalized object, or normalized map.
-Any valid JSON value, as defined in [@!RFC7159] Section 3, can be represented in normalized form.
+We call the result canonical object, or canonical map.
+Any valid JSON value, as defined in [@!RFC7159] Section 3, can be represented in canonical form.
 Semantically, normalized objects contain the same information as their original JSON value and can be determinisitically converted between both formats.

-JSON Pointer normalization is useful in different scenarios, such as nested data search, data indexing, object comparison, attribute-based signatures, etc.
+JSON Pointer Canonicalization is useful in different scenarios, such as nested data search, data indexing, object comparison, aggregatable signatures, etc.

 # Conventions

 The key words **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL** in this document are to be interpreted as described in [@!RFC2119].

-# Normalization Algorithm
+# Canonicalization Algorithm

-This section describes the details related to creating a normalized JSON representation.
+This section describes the details related to creating a canonical JSON representation.
-Normalized JSON value is represented as a JSON object with a single level key/value entries.
+Canonical objects are represented as a JSON object with a single level key/value entries.
+The key of each entry is the JSON Pointer of that entry in the original form.

 The ABNF syntax of a normalized object is: